KR-Sew/Scripting/PowerShell/CmdLets/Backup-WSL/ReadMe.md

 ---

-### Here’s the cmdlet `Select-GitEmoCommit` module with
+### Here’s the cmdlet `Backup-WSLImage` module with

 - ✅ Tab completion for file selection
-- ✅ Emoji-based commit messages
-- ✅ Option to add more emojis dynamically
+- ✅ Specify the path to the backup folder
-- ✅ Git push with branch selection

-It can be add and change emoji in `emoji-config.json` file, you can place the file together with the `cmdlet` file or separately.
-In any case, has to apply the file for correct operation argument completer (`Register-ArgumentCompleter.ps1`) for correct operation of the tab key.
+This is a custom PowerShell cmdlet that allows you to back up a WSL distribution to a `.tar` file.
+This cmdlet will accept parameters for the distribution `name` and the `backup path`.

 The cmdlet `Backup-WSLImage` works with parameters